 - The venture capitalist’s online social networking colleagues.

 2. Meeting Venture Capitalists Online or Offline

-As mentioned above, many venture capitalists participate in online social networks through which you can get introductions to them.
+As mentioned above, many VCs participate in online social networks through which you can get introductions to them.

 You can also create relationships yourself with VCs through the online medium.

 For example, you can find out if the venture capitalists has a blog (many do).
 If so, read their blog to learn more about them and what excites them.
 It is also smart to post comments on their blog.
 Oftentimes they’ll reply to your comments, and before you know it, you have established a relationship with them.

 You might also see if the VC is active on Twitter (many are).
 If so, follow them on Twitter and see what they’re posting about.
 See if there are opportunities to start a dialogue.